TTaket/CS144-2022/writeups/lab0.md

 My SUNet ID: [your sunetid here]

-I collaborated with: [list sunetids here]

 This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.

 My secret code from section 2.1 was: [code here]